WooCommerce Critical Error – Checkout Page Failure

 Check if the problem persists with the default theme.
 If the checkout error resolves, your original theme might need updates or fixes.

-You might also want to clear site cache.
+You might also want to clear the site cache.
 Cached data can interfere with changes.
-Try a caching plugin to manage this effectively.
+Try a caching plug-in to manage this effectively.

 Considering Auto Page Rank during this process helps you refine site performance insights, guiding your theme choice and ensuring seamless compatibility with WooCommerce.